sarahciston/codingcare/posts/guide.md

 ### Acknowledge context together

+We acknowledge the many different contexts that bring us to the same space, different backgrounds and different baselines for how we operate and understand.
+While we each have our own "default" assumptions, we try to remember these are not common sense, they are situated.
+This means they carry with them

-And we acknowledge many contexts that situate the tools and languages we choose.
+It helps to acknowledge many contexts that situate the tools and languages we choose.
 There are no defaults, no neutrals; our choices have histories, they come with politics attached.

+>>"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
+It acknowledges and responds to a setting’s social and technological infrastructures, and refuses to remain ignorant of economic and political structures that shape it."
+>(Dr. Vernelle A. A. Noel)

+Not only does acknowledging this situated context help create better relationships among our community members, it helps make interesting, engaging works of creative–critical code.

 We don’t dismiss hierarchy out of hand, but acknowledge and work to address it by meeting each other where we are and valuing what each can contribute to another’s knowledge, and to better and more diverse computational systems.

-**Situatedness*

 We don’t assume we *should* code something just because we can.